k4lls/Petsure_HomeBridge/README.md

 # PetSure Homebridge

-`HomeBridge SurePet v2` is a v2 compatible fork of the original `homebridge-sure-petcare-platform` project created by Wylan Swets.
+`PetSure Homebridge` is a maintained fork of the original `homebridge-sure-petcare-platform` project created by Wylan Swets.

-The original plugin appears to have gone unmaintained after 2020, and then was picked up by k4lls in April 2026.
-This fork should bring compatibility to v2.
+The original plugin appears to have gone unmaintained after 2020.
+This fork keeps the project transparent and up to date for current Homebridge releases and modern Node.js runtimes, including `Node.js 24`.

 ## What This Fork Changes